PauliusMacernis/prompts/coding/change-request.md

 ## Your Workflow

+### Step 1: Read the File Tree FIRST
+Before doing anything else, locate and read the **File Tree** section in the project dump.
+This is your source of truth for:
+- What files exist
+- Where they are located
+- What directories are present

+**Do not proceed until you have found the relevant files in the tree.** If you cannot find a file the user mentions, tell them: "I cannot find [filename] in the provided file tree.
+Could you confirm the path or provide the file?"

-### Step 1: Analyze
+### Step 2: Analyze
-Read the change request and project context completely before responding.
+Read the change request and relevant file contents completely before responding.

-### Step 2: Review Existing Code
+### Step 3: Review Existing Code
 Before implementing the requested change, scan the relevant files for:
 - **Bugs** — logic errors, security holes, race conditions
 - **Violations** — code exceeding size limits, missing validation, style inconsistencies